-- 1. Be a resident of the State of California: - 2.
-Be at least 18 years of age; - Satisfactorily complete a course of study approved by the Secretary of State for appointments made on or after July 1, 2005; - 4.
-Pass a written examination prescribed by the Secretary of State; - 5.
-Be able to read, write, and understand English; and - 6.
+- 1. Be a legal resident of the State of California; - 2.
+Be at least 18 years of age; - 3.
+Satisfactorily complete a course of study approved by the Secretary of State; - 4.
+Pass a written examination prescribed by the Secretary of State; and - 5.
 Pass a background check.